a10networks/PrometheusExporter/README.md

 docker exec -it <container-ID> bash tail -f logs.log
 ```
-#### Running on Kubernetes using Helm Charts
+#### Running on Kubernetes using Helm package
-Exporter can be run in Kubernetes using Helm charts published publically by running following commands.
+Exporter can be run in Kubernetes using Helm package published publically by running following commands.
 Create config.yaml as specified in section 1 above.